DanielRustrum/Shelfjs/README.md

 # Shelfjs
 A Front-End JS Library for me to use

-## Things the Component System Need to Do:
+## Things A Component/Template System Need to Do:
 - Manage Node based Events
 - Componentise Reactive UI Elements
 - Handle Data Transformations